 Some of the possible default actions are −

 Dump core.
 This creates a file called core containing the memory image of the process when it received the signal.

 There are several methods of delivering signals to a program or script.
 One of the most common is for a user to type CONTROL-C or the INTERRUPT key while a script is executing.

-The other common method for delivering signals is to use the kill command whose syntax is as follows:
+The other common method for delivering signals is to use the kill command, the syntax of which is as follows −

 $ kill -signal pid